Constructive Destructive is a room that allows clients to have a cathartic experience held safely by a therapist.

-Hip hop therapy has elements of expressive therapy and cognitive behavioural therapy.
-Hip hop music is utilised to engage clients in treatment by helping establish rapport with the therapist.
+Music studio therapy has elements of expressive therapy and cognitive behavioural therapy.
+Music is utilised to engage clients in treatment by helping establish rapport with the therapist.
 Music can also help clients identify emotions and reframe cognition

 A growing body of research suggests that those who live in violence-stricken communities are subject to post-traumatic stress and PTSD at rates higher than the rest of the country.

-One creative antidote to this unfortunate reality may be found, perhaps not surprisingly, in the music that emerged alongside the culture of the inner city: hip hop.
+One creative antidote to this unfortunate reality may be found, perhaps not surprisingly, in music.

-Using Hip Hop as a tool of expression (lyric writing, music production, performing, dancing, graffiti) allows young people to process their experiences, express share their stories, get their voices heard, feel less isolated relating to others and build their capacity for empathy and compassion.
+Using music as a tool of expression (lyric writing, music production, performing, dancing, graffiti) allows young people to process their experiences, express share their stories, get their voices heard, feel less isolated relating to others and build their capacity for empathy and compassion.

 Physical exercise is fundamental in supporting someone’s emotional wellbeing.
 Research shows how effective it is at reducing cortisol (stress hormone) and releasing endorphins, serotonin and dopamine (feel good hormones) to reduce stress, anxiety and depression.